moj-analytical-services/user-guidance/source/documentation/get-started.md

 ## 6. Best Practice

-- See [MoJ Analytical IT Tools Strategy](https://moj-analytical-services.github.io/moj-analytical-it-tools-strategy/) for recommended tools and wats of working
+- See [MoJ Analytical IT Tools Strategy](https://moj-analytical-services.github.io/moj-analytical-it-tools-strategy/) for recommended tools and ways of working

 ## 7. Contact us